-Enalapril (trade name Enacard or Vasotec) is used in dogs to treat heart disease, high blood pressure, and even kidney disease.
-As with many drugs, it can cause a few side effects.
+Enalapril (trade name Enacard or Vasotec) is used in dogs to treat some kinds of heart disease, and some forms of kidney disease.
+As with many drugs, it can have a few side effects.

 Mode of Action of Enalapril

 Diseases Enalapril Can Treat

-In dogs, Enalapril is used to treat heart failure, hypertension (high blood pressure), chronic renal (kidney) failure.
-It can also treat a kidney disease called protein-losing nephropathy that results in protein loss through the kidneys and into the urine.
+In dogs, Enalapril is used to treat heart failure, and a kidney disease called protein-losing nephropathy that results in protein loss through the kidneys and into the urine.

 When enalapril is used to treat heart failure, it is most often used alongside additional medications such as diuretics like Lasix (furosemide) and Pimobendan, a medication that is used to improve contractions of the heart muscle.
-These medications used together can increase the quality of life for a dog in heart failure.
-However, it is not known whether the pet's life can be prolonged by using these drugs together.
+These medications used together can improve the quality of life for a dog in heart failure.

 Side Effects of Enalapril Use

 Pet owners using enalapril for their dog should be aware that side effects, though relatively rare, can occur.
 These may include vomiting, diarrhea, lack of appetite, weakness, or rashes.

-Because so many systems in the body are affected, dogs receiving enalapril should be examined regularly by a veterinarian.
+Dogs receiving enalapril should be examined regularly by a veterinarian.
 Periodic blood screening may be necessary to monitor for increased blood potassium levels as well as to monitor kidney values and other measures of systemic health.
-The pet's blood pressure should be monitored periodically, too, as complications can potentially arise from the prolonged use of enalapril.
+The pet's blood pressure should be monitored periodically, too, as complications can potentially arise with the use of enalapril.

 Considerations Before Using Enalapril in Dogs

-Be aware that you should not administer enalapril to your pet in conjunction with spironolactone, a diuretic used to treat conditions where the body retains too much fluid.
+Be aware that you should not administer enalapril to your pet in conjunction with spironolactone, a diuretic that also affects potassium levels.
 Enalapril should also not be used at the same time as any non-steroidal anti-inflammatory as this may increase the risk of side effects.